-In case of an intolerance, also called an incompatibility, symptoms do not arise through immune reactions as they do in an allergy.
-Often, the gut has problems processing certain ingredients of foods, such as gluten, histamine, lactose, or fructose.
+In the case of an intolerance, symptoms do not arise through immune reactions as they do with an allergy.
+Often, the gut has problems processing certain ingredients of foods, such as gluten, histamine, lactose or fructose.

 What are the symptoms of food intolerance?

 In contrast to a food allergy, intolerance symptoms are often not immediate.
 Sometimes symptoms only appear after hours or days.
 Typical symptoms include gastrointestinal complaints, and particularly flatulence, headaches and migraines, runny nose, rashes and fatigue.